jrasmusson/ios-starter-kit/swift/Optionals.md

-# Optionals
-A short summary of things to know about Optionals when programming in Swift.

 # What are Optionals?

 Optionals are Swifts way of dealing with null and nils.
 Instead of polluting your code with if null checks, Swift Optionals are a more elegant way to check if an objects value hasn’t been set, and letting you deal with gracefully.